Jack-Storment/amberly-local/src/pages/products/index.md

 path: /products
 title: Our Menu
 image: /img/jumbotron.jpg
-heading: Great food with no comprimises
+heading: Great food with no comprimises.
 description: >-
   Amberly is the ultimate spot to connect over a quality meal with neighbors, friends and family.
+See the full menu below!
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/board.png
       text: >
        Boards & Bites
     - image: /img/coffee-gear.png